 Will oral conscious sedation put me to sleep?

 No, but it will make you extremely drowsy.
 So much so that you will not be able to operate a vehicle before or after your appointment.
 While this moderate sedation may cause you to fall asleep on your own, you will be able to wake easily and respond to the dental staff.
 Even though you remain awake, it is highly unlikely you will remember much of what happened during the appointment, especially any pain felt, once the medication has worn off.

 In a majority of the cases, no. Most dental insurance plans only cover preventive dental care and a portion of restorative care.
-Since, dental sedation isn’t necessary to have procedures completed, most will not cover the use of sedation during treatments.
+Since dental sedation isn’t necessary to have procedures completed, most will not cover the use of sedation during treatments.
 However, there may be circumstances that your insurance will cover/partially cover the use of sedation.
-We encourage you to contact your provider to learn about what your particular plan’s coverage.
+We encourage you to contact your provider to learn about your particular plan’s coverage.